LEGO-Robotics/LEGO-Robotics/README.md

 # LEGO Robotics

+This repository was created and is maintained by a father-and-children team based in Silicon Valley:
+- __Lương Thế Vinh__ (@TheVinhLuong102), an Industrial IoT AI scientist and
+product manager;
+- __Antoni Lương Phạm Anh Quân__ (@AntoniLuongPham), born 2014; and
+- __Ariana Lương Phạm Hải An__ (@ArianaLuongPham), born 2016.

+We intend this repository to be a comprehensive and open-to-the-community collection of programming code—mostly in Python, some in other languages—and related design and demo materials for/on robots based on various generations of LEGO robotics platforms, such as:
+- Mindstorms NXT;
+- Mindstorms EV3;
+- SPIKE Prime, SPIKE Essential and Mindstorms Robot Inventor;
+- BOOST; and
+- WeDo.

+__Community contributions through GitHub pull requests are highly welcome and appreciated!!__

-This repository is maintained by a father-and-son team based in Silicon Valley— Lương Thế Vinh (__@TheVinhLuong102__, an Industrial IoT AI Scientist) and Antoni Lương Phạm Anh Quân (__@AntoniLuongPham__, born 2014)— and contains programming code (mostly in Python, some in other languages) for numerous LEGO Mindstorms robots.
-Generally, __@TheVinhLuong102__ takes care of the overall organization, documentation and maintenance, while __@AntoniLuongPham__ codes the majority of the original programs.
+Generally, __@TheVinhLuong102__ takes care of the overall organization, documentation and maintenance of the repository, while __@AntoniLuongPham__ and __@ArianaLuongPham__ code the majority of the original programs.

 For each robot, we experiment extensively with various ways to program it.
-For the most performant Python programs, we leverage MicroPython by using `EV3Dev2` (the 2nd-generation `EV3Dev` library) and the newer `PyBricks` library.
+For example, for EV3, we create and maintain multiple Python programs based on the 1st-generation `EV3Dev` library, the more performant 2nd-generation `EV3Dev2` (which is based on `MicroPython`) and the newer `Pybricks` library.
-As "collectibles", we have also implemented programs using the 1st-generation `EV3Dev` library, and are planning to add programs using the `NXT-Python` library for NXT robots too.
-We also try out parallel processing using `MultiProcessing`, `Threading` and other means, to see whether such mechanisms work well with the various libraries.
+We also try out parallel processing using `MultiProcessing`, `Threading` and other means, to see whether such mechanisms work well with various libraries.

-Occasionally, we take copies of other developers' old programs on GitHub (with credits/references) and modify those with the latest modern libraries.
+For the sake of comprehensiveness, we maintain references to interesting robots that community members have invented and shared about on Facebook, GitHub and YouTube.
+Occasionally, we take copies of other developers' old programs (with due credits) and modify those with the latest modern libraries.
-Hence, this repository should be considered a collection of programming experiments based on LEGO Mindstorms.

-From time to time, we extract and clean up a subset of our work and contribute back to the wider LEGO Mindstorms developer & enthusiast community through the [PyBricks-Projects](https://GitHub.com/PyBricks/PyBricks-Projects) and [EV3Dev-Lang-Python-Demo](https://GitHub.com/EV3Dev/EV3Dev-Lang-Python-Demo) repositories.
+From time to time, we extract and clean up a subset of our work and contribute back to the wider LEGO robotics developer & enthusiast community through the [PyBricks-Projects](https://GitHub.com/PyBricks/PyBricks-Projects) and [EV3Dev-Lang-Python-Demo](https://GitHub.com/EV3Dev/EV3Dev-Lang-Python-Demo) repositories.